 When customers started complaining about guards not being at their posts and other basic issues, Lawrence went looking for a way to fix this issue.
 He started with the simple button and wand system, but pretty quickly realized that caused more problems than it solved.

 He decided to look for a more comprehensive solution, and after checking out a couple different options, he found Silvertrac.

-“When I saw that there was a mobile app, and I could put it on a phone, take pictures, put the text comment… we’ve got Google Maps to see where they’re actually at, the whole nine yards, it was kind of a no brainer,” he said.
+“When I saw that there was a security guard app and I could put it on a company cell phone, take pictures, put the text comment… we’ve got Google Maps to see where they’re actually at, the whole nine yards, it was kind of a no brainer,” he said.

 How Lawrence Got Rid Of Company Cell Phones

 One of the issues Lawrence ran into when looking at one of our competitors, GuardTrax, was that they would include hardware in the package, rather than putting an app on your own hardware.
 This is the opposite of what he wanted, which was to not have to use company phones at all.

 This is difficult with California's employee cell phone laws, but he’s come up with the solution of folding reimbursement payments to employees for the use of their phones within the Uniform Maintenance Allowance.

 Delta Protective already reimbursed employees for the cost of their uniforms, so now they just include reimbursement payments for the minutes and data their officers use for work.
 This is not considered compensation, so it’s not taxable.

 We calculated the cost, and it’s just about $16 a month for each officer, which is quite a bit cheaper than paying for the hardware and full plans for the whole company.
 That’s because with Silvertrac, officers only have to use data for each hit.

 “That’s what’s nice about our system not doing things like geofencing or doing a constant GPS tracking, because we really limit the amount of data that’s being used,” said Johnny.